 Joe nodded as he pushed a biscuit into his mouth since he didn’t trust himself to answer.

 Ethan stepped out of the doorway and into the circle of light shed by the lantern.
 Joe had been quiet through the meal, but the children had more than made up for it by peppering their uncle and brother with questions.
-Joseph skimmed over much of what had happened and gave vague enough answers, but Clare had picked up on the fact he wasn’t giving details.
-After the two younger boys had been put to bed, he’d heard Clare and Joseph whispering together and he figured they needed some time to speak.
+Joseph skimmed over much of what had happened and gave vague enough answers, but Claire had picked up on the fact he wasn’t giving details.
+After the two younger boys had been put to bed, he’d heard Claire and Joseph whispering together and he figured they needed some time to speak.
 He’d gone out to the porch, expecting to bring their guest a coffee and found him in the barn instead.
 He was brushing down his horse even though the job had been thoroughly done hours ago.

 “No.” Joe reached to take the coffee Ethan waved at him and shook his head.
 “How long ago did your sister pass away?”